Telekom Romania Mobile: Cosmote Romania

 In July 2005 OTE's mobile division Cosmote relaunched the mobile operator separate from the fixed services company Romtelecom, with a popular offer for prepaid services.
 In December 2005 had approximately 50,000 subscribers.
-The process of relaunching, started with the rebranding as Cosmote on 6 December 2005.
-On 2 March 2006 started a wide advertising campaign on prepaid market, offering a limited number of SIM cards with 2000 free minutes within the network per month for a low price (3 euro).
+The process of relaunching, started with the rebranding as Cosmote on December 6, 2005.
+On March 2, 2006, it started a wide advertising campaign on the prepaid market, offering a limited number of SIM cards with 2000 free minutes within the network per month for a low price (3 euro).
 The network could no longer cope with the large number of users and network failures often occurred.
 So on March 20, the company announced that the offer will work until March 31 only for people who have activated the service until March 22.

-On 30 June 2009 Cosmote acquired Zapp Mobile, a CDMA mobile operator with 374,000 subscribers, who also had a 3G license.
+On June 30, 2009 Cosmote acquired Zapp Mobile, a CDMA mobile operator with 374,000 subscribers, who also had a 3G license.
 Following Zapp acquisition, Cosmote launched 3G service.
 At the end of 2013, Cosmote Romania had 6.1 million customers, of which 25.9% were postpaid subscribers and the rest were users of prepaid services.

 Telekom Romania

-On 12 September 2014, Romtelecom and Cosmote România unified mobile and fixed services under a single brand and changed their respective legal names to Telekom Romania Communications and Telekom Romania Mobile Communications.
+On September 12, 2014, Romtelecom and Cosmote România unified mobile and fixed services under a single brand and changed their respective legal names to Telekom Romania Communications and Telekom Romania Mobile Communications.
 The company tried to attract postpaid customers, including with bundling mobile and fixed services, but the market share dropped.
 The company raised prices, but financial losses continued.

+Shareholders

+Telekom Romania Mobile Communications S.A. (mobile services):